 An Introduction to one of the world’s best open headphone brands

-The second reason is the subtle and refinements in the sound and design which have made them more able to cope with the demands of a fundamental genre shift in music over the past decade.
-The E-series has a number of tweaks and we wanted to look at how close to a true audiophile headphone $200 can get you.
+The second reason is the subtle and refinements in the sound and design, which have made them more able to cope with the demands of a fundamental genre shift in music over the past decade.
+The E-series has several tweaks, and we wanted to look at how close to a true audiophile headphone $200 can get you.
 Without further ado were about to get down to the full SR225e review.

-Update: The Grado SR225e is now on our list of best headphones under $300 in our summer 2016 headphone buyers guide.
+Update: The Grado SR225e is now on our list of best headphones under $300 in our headphone buyers guide.

-If you are young and new to the headphone world you probably don’t remember the famous Grado Pizza box.
-My original Grado sr80 headphones came flat packed in a box that gained a sort of cult status in the headphone community.
+If you are young and new to the headphone world, you probably don’t remember the famous Grado Pizza box.
+My original Grado sr80 headphones came flat-packed in a box that gained cult status in the headphone community.
 It looked decidedly dated yet at the same time nostalgic and cool.
-It was a talking point but ultimately it only hit a soft spot to those immersed in the hobby.
-For everyone else seeing them in modern shops I can imagine looked a bit like the store owner was trying to shift old stock.
+It was a talking point, but ultimately it only hit a soft spot on those immersed in the hobby.
+For everyone else seeing them in modern shops, I can imagine it looked a bit like the store owner was trying to shift old stock.

 Well, what’s inside the box?
-Not much to be honest.
-Thankfully though Grado has given us one of the most important accessories, one that many companies overlook.
+Not much, to be honest.
+Thankfully, Grado has given us one of the most important accessories, one that many companies overlook.
 A hard-shell case.
-The Case is a hard wearing clamshell design with solid zippers and the Grado front and centers the way it should be.
+The Case is a hard-wearing clamshell design with solid zippers and the Grado front and centers the way it should be.

 Design and Build Quality – A well made Iconic Headphone